 Consider citicoline if you take any medications that are anticholinergic, those that work by blocking the action of acetylcholine.

-A surprising number of drugs fall into this category, both prescription and over-the-counter (OTC).
+A surprising number of drugs, both prescription and over-the-counter (OTC), fall into this category.

-A good rule of thumb is that any medication that starts with “anti” is likely to affect your acetylcholine level.
+A good rule of thumb is that any medication whose name starts with “anti” is likely to lower your acetylcholine level.

 This includes antihistamines, antidepressants, antipsychotics, antibiotics, antispasmodics, and antihypertensives.